ly510/SMeal/README.md

 1. Ensure npm is installed and that you have the provided `.env` file

-2. Access the terminal and enter `npm install` to install the necessary packages
+2. Access the terminal locate the the Smeal folder and enter `npm install` to install the necessary packages

 3. Run the application with `npm start`